Knitschi/CPFCMake/documentation/APIDocModules.rst

 to inject some version information into the binary files.
 If this version.rc file does not fit your needs, you can disable its generation with this option and provide your custom made :code:`.rc` file.
-Setting this argument overrides the value of the global :code:`CPF_ENABLE_VERSION_RC_FILE_GENERATION` variable for this package.

 TEST_EXE_ARGUMENTS